๐ŸŽ‰ Premium Proxies ยท 3-Day Free TrialClaim Now โ†’

 In Chrome: WebRTC cannot be disabled natively; use the uBlock Origin extension with the "Prevent WebRTC from leaking local IP addresses" option enabled under Settings > Privacy.

-• Verifying Your Configuration After Applying Fixes {#verifying-configuration}
+Verifying Your Configuration After Applying Fixes

 A single leak test at one point in time is insufficient confirmation that all leak vectors are closed.
 A five-step verification sequence covering DNS, IPv6, WebRTC, command-line resolver identification, and a live packet capture provides the only reliable confirmation of a leak-free configuration.